Porsche 911 (997): Marketing

-Mechanical Issues
+Mechanical issues

 Porsche 997.1 and 997.2 models can suffer from cylinder bore scoring which occurs when there is a breakdown of the Al-Si Cylinder system.
 This results in wide areas of the cylinder walls having deep scratches or gouges with similar damage to the pistons.
 Engines with cylinder bore scoring will have poor piston ring seal and increased piston noise coupled with increased oil consumption.
 997.1 models with the Lokasil engine block are more susceptible to this issue, however 997.2 models can also suffer from cylinder bore scoring, albeit at a much lower rate than its predecessor.

 Although the 996 had issues with the intermediate shaft bearing and rear main seal, the 997.1 addressed these problem areas.
 IMS and RMS failures with the 997 are uncommon.
 Porsche used a larger, non-serviceable IMS bearing and these engines also received an updated PTFE rear main seal.
-To extend the life of the original IMS bearing, it is recommended to have the grease seal removed off the bearing to allow the engine oil to lubricate and cool the bearing.